-To download any of the documents below please click on the blue links:
+To download any of the documents below simply click on the blue link:

 How to set up your new account on our website & upload your entry image files.

 Handy reminder sheet of things to note when preparing your entries and the student details you need to gather.

 Seven handy tips for taking photographs of student artwork and preparing the image files

 What is dot-art Schools and why do it?
 Our leaflet gives you the answers.

 These handy notes breakdown exactly what you need to do to take part in the competition.

 dot-art Schools were delighted to be accepted for the CERI (Cultural Education Research Initiative) research project.
 CERI is a partnership between Curious Minds and Liverpool Hope University to support research-informed practice in cultural education.